pmsanford/pmsanford.github.io/_posts/2020-01-02-advent-of-code-2019---day-1.markdown

 Part One
 --------

 The first day is usually extremely simple.
 This is nice because it gives me a chance to flounder around figuring out the language, learning how to do basic things like reading files.
-This year is no different: The instructions are to simply take a list of numbers, apply a fixed formula to them (`floor(x/3) - 2`) and sum them all up.
+This year is no different: The instructions are to simply take a list of numbers, apply a fixed formula (`floor(x/3) - 2`) to them, and sum them all up.
 So we'll learn reading files, math, and looping.

 Reading Files